Mat1337/garage-system/README.md

 # garage-system
-garage system security system based on licence plates
+proof of concept garage security system written in python

 # model
 traning data for the model was split in following ration: